sindresorhus/p-queue/readme.md

 #### next

 Emitted every time a task is completed and the number of pending or queued tasks is decreased.
+This is emitted regardless of whether the task completed normally or with an error.

 ```js
 const delay = require('delay');